How the Dining Plans Work

-How Your Dining Plan WorksWe have designed our dining plans so that you can choose when, where and what you want to eat in a way that best fits your schedule and dining needs.
-Your dining plan is encoded on your Carnegie Mellon ID card, so you will have easy access to your account wherever you go.
+Our dining plans are designed so that you can choose when, where, and what you want to eat in a way that best fits your schedule and dining needs.
+Your dining plan and DineXtra dollars, our declining balance program, are encoded on your Carnegie Mellon ID card, so you have easy access to your account wherever you go.

 Unused flexible dollars do not roll over to the next semester.
 DineXtra balances do roll over from the fall to the spring semester, but your account expires at the end of the spring semester.

 Two guest meals are included in the green, blue, and red Traditional Plans each semester.
 They are not included with the community plans.
 You can use your guest meals on visitors or as an additional meal during one block.
 Guest meals can be redeemed at any time during the semester.